 From the diamond-rich Sperrgebiet in the south to the inhospitable coastline of the Skeleton Coast, the Namibian coastline along the cold Atlantic ocean is an ideal holiday and tourist destination.

+The coastal towns offer many different types of accommodation facilities.
 Walvis Bay is seen as the gateway to central and Southern Africa due to its port.
 A natural lagoon, which is a RAMSAR protected site, hosts thousands of flamingoes and other sea birds.

 The Namib Desert exhibits astounding plant, insect and animal life that have uniquely adapted to this age-old landscape of sand.
 The Atlantic Ocean exhibits interesting marine excursions, eg. boat cruises, kayak rowing, surf & boat angling.

 One of the main attractions of Namibia's coast is its outstanding angling potential, whether from the beach or off small boats, and diving for rock lobster.
 Popular species are kabeljou, galjoen, blacktail, steenbras, geelbek and white stumpnose.
-The main angling season is from November to March, and as these are also the hottest months in the interior, Namibians depart in large numbers to the coast to enjoy the cool climate created by the Atlantic's cold Benguela Current.

 Diamonds were discovered in the early 1900's and due to the great diamond boom, the luxurious town of Kolmanskop was built, today a ghost town.
 Later, more diamonds and a richer field were found further south and it was then that Kolmanskop was deserted and became the ghost town as it is today.